 Lancaster district contains important landscapes, species and habitats that are valued features of the natural environment.
-Development must protect, maintain, enhance and extend the district's green and blue spaces, corridors and chains that make up the wider green and blue infrastructure network, and their multifunctional value, integrity and connectivity to ensure the network is as resilient as possible to the impacts of climate change.
+Development is expected to protect, and maintain, and where possible enhance and/ or extend the district's green and blue spaces, corridors and chains that make up the wider green and blue infrastructure network, and their multifunctional value, integrity and connectivity to ensure the network is as resilient as possible to the impacts of climate change.